 At this point Multisite isn’t helping you since the sites are still together.

 To separate the sites you need to make a copy of the original site and then from iWeb delete all but one site from the copy.
 Then repeat this for each additional site you have.
+Remember to always make a backup copy by exporting the site to your desktop first.

 Next we will illustrate this approach a bit more concretely with our hypothetical pair of sites.

-From inside the Multisite window select the current site.
-Rename the current site (quickly double click on the name) to something like “Original Site.”
-Then pick the above toolbar button “Duplicate” to make a copy of the site.
-Next take the copy and set it as the current site and rename it to something like “Family Site.”
 Launch it in iWeb and from within iWeb delete all of the sites and pages that are not part of the “Family site.”
-Save that and when you go back into Multisite you’ll see the site and pages are now just showing the family content for the family site.
+Save that and when you go back into Multisite you’ll see the site and pages are now just showing the family content for the family site like this:

 A: The unfortunate short answer is that there isn’t a program that can convert a published site back into an iWeb file.

 The long answer (as to why) is that iWeb lets you build and edit sites in its native format.
-Then when iWeb publishes to .Mac (or to a folder) it performs a one-way conversion into html so that web browsers can view the pages.
+Then when iWeb publishes to MobileMe (or to a folder) it performs a one-way conversion into html so that web browsers can view the pages.
 Unfortunately this conversion process can’t go the other way to get published files back into the original form that iWeb needs.
 This is why iWeb itself can’t read published files back off of a server.

 If you end up rebuilding your web site manually some people have found it helpful to open their website in a browser and then copy and paste the text and pictures back into iWeb.
 Just don’t publish while you’re bringing pages in or you’ll remove them from your server.